Most of us have pictures of happy cows being milked in our heads.

 You’ve taken a great first step trying to understand if dairy is ethical or not, but I urge you to keep researching.

 There are many ethical issues when it comes to the treatment of dairy cows that I believe are more impactful than the enjoyment of milking.
+Here’s a summary of reasons why vegans don’t eat dairy.

 This includes taking away baby calves within 1-48 hours, poor living conditions, breeding side effects (as discussed), and slaughter after milk production slows down.